corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/Terms and Key words.md

+- Elastic
-Elastic: The ability to scale resources seamlessly and adapt to changing demands, whether it's storage capacity, performance, caching capacity, or IP address management.
+	- The ability to scale resources seamlessly and adapt to changing demands, whether it's storage capacity, performance, caching capacity, or IP address management.

-minimize operational overhead
+- minimize operational overhead

-automation features
+- fully managed

-"fully managed" in the context of AWS services like Aurora means that AWS handles the heavy lifting of infrastructure management, but some level of user interaction and monitoring is still required to ensure the database operates effectively for the specific application needs.
+	- E.g. Aurora, it means that AWS handles the heavy lifting of infrastructure management, but some level of user interaction and monitoring is still required to ensure the database operates effectively for the specific application needs.

+- Storage v.s. memory
+	- Storage is where data is kept long-term, and memory is where data is kept short-term for quick access by the computer's processor.

+- **Region v.s.
+AZ**
+	- Regions, like "ap-southeast," represent large geographic areas that contain multiple Availability Zones.
+Each Availability Zone within a region, such as "ap-southeast-1a," "ap-southeast-1b," etc., represents an isolated data center with its own infrastructure, facilities, and redundancy measures.
+Deploying resources across multiple Availability Zones within the same region ensures high availability and fault tolerance for applications by protecting against failures at the data center level.